 If you’re unsure about where to post on social media, the safest bet is LinkedIn.
 There you can share with colleagues and even join private groups to network (see #14 below for more).

 You do not need to put your practice on Facebook if you don’t want to.
 Nor do you need to become the next therapist on TikTok if that’s not your style.
 There is a social media option for everyone.
-The goal is to get your content out into the bigger world so it is discoverable both by potential clients, colleagues and search engines like Google.
-And social media helps with SEO too, here’s how.
+The goal is to get your content out into the bigger world so it is discoverable by potential clients, colleagues, and search engines like Google.
+Social media helps with SEO too, here’s how.

 6. Create/Update Your Google My Business Profile